WebOfTrustInfo/rwot9-prague/draft-documents/BlockcertsV3.md

 #### Example

-Here is an example of what an issuer DID might look like when resolved, picking option 2 as an example:
+Here is an example of what an issuer DID might look like when resolved, picking option 2 as an example for revocations:

 ```json
 {